 - Once the last storm is iterated then the Discharge-Storage curve is complete. (e.g. when the (0.94,1.00) point is determined in the above example curve).

-If the modeller is designing a SWM pond based on a real storm, or is analyzing an existing pond with design storms, then the discharge storage curve must be used.
+If the modeler is designing a SWM pond based on a real storm, or is analyzing an existing pond with design storms, then the discharge storage curve must be used.
 This can be obtained by combining the pond’s Stage-Storage curve (i.e. geometric relationship) and the Stage-Discharge curve (i.e. hydraulic relationship).

 Also, a SWM pond’s actual Discharge-Storage curve must be used when creating a detail pond design, to ensure that the outflows match the targets from the design curve that was determined in the watershed or sub-watershed analysis.